spintheweb/framework/public/README.md

 ## Usage

 Place any static assets that do not require processing, such as images, fonts, or third-party libraries, in this directory.
 They can be referenced from `index.html` using an absolute path from the root.

-**Note:** For assets that should be bundled and optimized with the rest of your application (like component-specific images or styles), place them within the `src` directory and import them directly into your components or style sheets.